sophia926/fastpages/_posts/2022-09-15-Focus-and-Habits.md

 ### Psychology and the Good Life Notes
 Here are my notes from the video:
+1. This enterprise if possible:
+- We can improve our well-being, and we can control much more than we think.
+2. Circumstances don't matter *that* much.
+- We think life's circumstances matter a lot, but they don't matter as much as we think.
+For example, winning the loterry.
+What we think will make us happy often doesn't after some time, and the vice versa is true.
+Perhaps life circumstances only affect 10%.
+3. Taking control of it, is kind of hard.
+- You can bump up your own well-being if you do it everyday.
+You need to have permanent changes and be consistent with it.
+It's going to take some work.
+You have to put the stuff in practice, not just learning it.
+4. One of the hard you have to do when you begin this enterprise, is recognizing your intuitions don't work.
+- Your mind is lying to you a lot of the time when you think you're happy.
+For example, illusions tric your mind so you can't fully rely on your mind!
+We forecast stuff that will make us happy, when in reality it doesn't in the end.
+For example, we predict that we need more money to be happy (choosing a job based on salary), but when are you going to be satisfied?
+Ever?
+5. Make time for social connection
+- Prioritize the people you care about in life.
+Spend more time with others, family, friends, loved ones.
+Spend less time alone.
+6. Helping others
+- Helping others help us more than we expect!
+Happy people give their time to others and spend money on others.
+7. Make time for gratitude
+- Many people talk about their hassles in life (ugh, that person is so annoying) rather than the other 99% of people that make your life great!
+You can make a gratitude list or even express your gratitude with a letter, for example.
+8. Healthy practices matter
+- Exercise (1/2 hour of cardio a day is the equivalent of anti-depressants), sleep (current HS students average 4-5 hours a night).
+These all improve mood GREATLY!
+9. Taking time in the present moment
+- Don't be distracted by your electronics, phones, etc. Realize you are in the present!
+10. Become wealthy (in terms of time)
+- Don't have a time famine ("I don't have time for anything!")
+People who priotize time over money have a better well-being.

 ### Gratitude List
 I am grateful for many things.
 Here are some: